SYNchroACK/vFeed/README.rst

 * Added the support to Ubuntu USN Security Notices (http://www.ubuntu.com/usn/)
 * Added the support to Gentoo GLSA http://www.gentoo.org/security/en/glsa/
 * Added the support to Fedora Security advisories (http://www.redhat.com/archives/fedora-announce-list/)
-* To reflect the newest cross references, the following new methods have been added
+* To reflect the newest cross references, the following new methods have been added:

  - `get_iavm` to check for DISA/IAVM ids associated with a CVE
  - `get_scip` to check for SCIP database ids
  - `get_certvn` to enumerate the CERT-VN ids